How to Contour For Your Face ShapeNovember 21, 2017

 Heart Face Shape

 The heart shape face is all about curves.
 If you’re a lucky queen of hearts, contour in the shape of a “3” along the top of the forehead, below the cheekbones and on the tip of the chin.
 A large powder brush and natural bronzer are ideal for this technique.

 If you’re an oval face contender, apply your contouring powder along the sides of your forehead, and below the cheekbones.
 Be sure to blend out these spots thoroughly to avoid looking blotchy — a little trick to help avoid this is by blending your bronzer into your natural hairline.

 For my fellow round face gals out there —contouring along the temples, sides of the forehead, below your cheekbones and along the jawline will give your face the major dimension and shape you’re slightly missing.
 Be sure blend your makeup well so that there are no visible lines and the shadowing looks soft and natural.

 Square Face Shape

 If you have a square-shaped face, contour along the forehead, jawbone and below the cheekbones to really enhance your chiseled features.
-We love NYX Professional Makeup Wonder Stick or the Maybelline Face Studio Contouring Stick to accentuate the natural angles of your face.
+We love NYX Wonder Stick, Lancôme Star Bronzer Palette or the Maybelline Face Studio Contouring Stick to get those angular lines on fleek.
 You’ll thank us later.